Bird Identifier

 Appearance

-Adults are predominantly white, often tinged with a soft pink blush during the breeding season, with black flight feathers visible in flight, bare pinkish-yellow facial skin, and a large bill that is grayish with a red-orange to yellow pouch.
+Adults are predominantly white, often with a pink flush during the breeding season, with black flight feathers visible in flight, bare pink facial skin, and a large yellow-orange bill and pouch.
 Legs are pinkish.
-Males are noticeably larger than females.

 How to identify it